edrcosta/api-node-js-enterview/README.md

 ### 3. setup database

+create an database with the same name of your config.json file...

-this project is using sequelize ORM migrations, to simplify changes in database.
+this project is using sequelize ORM migrations, to versioning changes in database.
 ```
 npm install -g sequelize-cli
 cd database/